 Impacts on society are a core element of this ISP, and decisions are often complicated by the risk of unintended consequence.
-As a typical example the over-zealous implementation of the ecological Reserve may benefit the river, to the intended benefit of society, but the cost of lack of use of that water to employment and to livelihoods may lead to other strains on natural resources that undo the benefits.
+As a typical example the over-zealous implementation of the ecological Reserve may benefit the river, to the intended benefit of society, but the cost of lack of use of that water for employment and livelihoods may lead to other strains on natural resources that undo the benefits.

 The implementation of the NWA requires that society be kept at the forefront of all decision-making.
 This principle is now deep-seated within the Department and is integral to all strategies.
 Water resource allocation and use has critical social impact, as does water quality management.
 But pivotal to the social component is the question of equity.
 What can be done and what is being done to redress past inequities?
-Within this, strategies have been developed to consider the provision of water to Resource Poor Farmers, the use of water under Schedule 1, Licensing and General Authorisations, etc. Whilst water supply and sanitation are not part of the brief of the ISP, the provision of water to meet these needs most certainly is.
-The urban poor, and the poor in rural villages, are as important in the consideration of the distribution and use of water resources as are the rural subsistence poor, and this should not be forgotten in the urgencies of land reform and the enthusiasm to establish a substantial class of farmers from amongst the previously disadvantaged.
+Within this, strategies have been developed to consider the provision of water to resource poor farmers, Licensing and General Authorisations, etc. Whilst water supply and sanitation are not part of the brief of the ISP, the provision of water to meet these needs most certainly is.
+The urban poor, and the poor in rural villages, are as important in the consideration of the distribution and use of water resources as are the rural subsistence poor, and this should not be forgotten in the urgencies of land reform and the enthusiasm to establish a substantial class of farmer from amongst the previously disadvantaged.